-During FFY-2021, the following Principal Forgiveness (PF) methodology will be used to meet the requirements of both the America's Water Infrastructure Act of 2018 and the Consolidated Appropriations Act of 2020 for providing subsidy for disadvantaged systems.
-A minimum of 26% subsidy will be made available and up to 55% can be subsidized to eligible recipients.
+During FFY-2022, the following Principal Forgiveness (PF) methodology will be used to meet the requirements of both the America's Water Infrastructure Act of 2018 and the Consolidated Appropriations Act of 2021 for providing subsidy for disadvantaged systems.
+A minimum of 26% subsidy will be made available and up to 49% can be subsidized to eligible recipients.

-The amount of PF for which a potential "Loan Recipient" (LR) may be eligible will be determined by calculating the percentage of the "Median Household Income" (MHI) of the potential LR versus the MHI of the State of Mississippi (\$45,801) as a whole.
+The amount of PF for which a potential "Loan Recipient" (LR) may be eligible will be determined by calculating the percentage of the "Median Household Income" (MHI) of the potential LR versus the MHI of the State of Mississippi (\$46,511) as a whole.

-90% < LR MHI < 100% - 15% Principal Forgiveness 80% < LR MHI < 90% - 25% Principal Forgiveness 70% < LR MHI < 80% - 35% Principal Forgiveness LR MHI < 70% - 45% Principal Forgiveness
+'''

+90% < LR MHI < 100%

+80% < LR MHI < 90%

+70% < LR MHI < 80%

+LR MHI < 70%

+- 15% Principal Forgiveness

+- 25% Principal Forgiveness

+- 35% Principal Forgiveness

+- 45% Principal Forgiveness

+'''

-This PF will be extended to projects until all mandated subsidy funds are obligated.
-The amount of PF given will be assigned at loan award and will not change after the project goes to the bid phase.
-Additionally, due to the limited amount of PF funds, the maximum amount of PF funds a loan recipient may receive for a project will be set at \$500,000.
+PF will be extended to projects until all mandated subsidy funds are obligated.
+Due to the limited amount of PF funds, the maximum amount of PF funds a loan recipient may receive for a project will be set at \$500,000.
+The amount of PF given will be assigned at loan award after the project goes to the bid phase.
+Once this happens, the amount of PF assigned can only change if the project's costs increase, PF is still available, PF assigned has not reached the specified maximum, and the Board approves a waiver allowing additional subsidization.
 Once subsidy funds are depleted, only standard loans will be made with DWSIRLF funds.

-In the event that a LR declines their loan that includes PF, the released PF may be reallocated to other projects for the present fiscal year that are eligible for PF or the PF may be carried over to projects for the next fiscal year.
+In the event that a LR declines their loan that includes PF, the released PF may be reallocated to other projects for the present fiscal year that are eligible for PF, or the PF may be carried over to projects for the next fiscal year.